golemfactory/golem-docs/src/pages/docs/creators/ray/setup-tutorial.md

 yagna service run
 ```

-Next (in the separate terminal), you need to initialize testnet payments.
+Leave it running, and in a separate terminal, initialize testnet payments.
 ```bash
 yagna payment fund
 ```

 ## Start `ray-on-golem` server

-For the time being, you need to manually run `ray-on-golem` server (in a separate terminal)
+For the time being, you need to manually run `ray-on-golem` server - leave it running in a separate terminal.

 ```bash
 ray-on-golem